Occupation of Iraq (2003–2011): American withdrawal

 On 18 August 2010 the 4th Stryker Brigade, 2nd Infantry Division, the last US combat brigade withdrew from Iraq, ending the US combat mission in Iraq.
 52,600 US military personnel remained in Iraq to take on an advisory role.

 On 19 August 2010, US President Barack Obama announced that all US combat operations would end on 31 August.
 50,000 troops would stay in an advise-and-assist role.
 The full withdrawal was in December 2011.
 Between 15 and 18 December, the last troops left.

 US military patrolling

 During the "post-war" Iraq occupation, occupying forces have turned their attention to enforcing order through patrolling.
 These patrols faced insurgents who conduct ambushes using assault rifles, rocket propelled grenades, and carefully placed and timed explosives.
 The patrols require armored vehicles capable of stopping at least small arms fire of 7.62 mm machine gun rounds along with mandatory external weapons platforms and tracking equipment.
 Experience is also key in detecting any potentially threatening, out of place car, box or person while following the rules of engagement that dictate a passive-but-ready posture.
 Patrolling soldiers spend nearly eight hours a day in sector and accrue nearly 30 patrols per month.

-US permanent facilities

-In October 2004, Iraq's interim government transferred to US ownership 104 acre of land beside the Tigris River in Baghdad for construction of a new US embassy.
-The new facility will be the largest of its kind in the world, the size of Vatican City, with the population of a small town, its own defense force, self-contained power and water.
-A few details of the embassy complex are available from a US Senate Foreign Relations Committee report, though many of the details remain secret.
-Its construction is budgeted at $592 million.

-Besides the embassy complex, four "super bases" are being built for permanent deployment.
-One would be adjacent to Baghdad, two would be close to the southern and northern oil fields and the fourth would be in the west towards Syria.

-The US is in the process of building 14 bases known as enduring bases.
-Four are unknown as to name and location.
-The other ten are: Green Zone in Baghdad, Camp Anaconda at Balad Airbase, Camp Taji in Taji, Camp Falcon-Al-Sarq in Baghdad, Post Freedom in Mosul, Camp Victory-Al Nasr at Baghdad Airfield, Camp Marez at Mosul Airfield, Camp Renegade in Kirkuk, Camp Speicher in Tikrit and Camp Fallujuh.